Ettwiller/RIMS-seq/README.md

 # RIMS-seq pipeline options

 According to your needs, 2 options can be used to run the analysis.\
-The option 1 performs the genome assembly while the option 2 allows you to use your own reference genome for the analysis (see below for more details).
+The option 1 performs the genome assembly while the option 2 allows you to use your own reference genome for the analysis (see below for more details).\
+:exclamation:In case of option2, your reference genome needs to be **exactly** the same as the bacteria sequenced using RIMS-seq.
+If the exact reference genome is not available, we recommend to use option1, where the genome is derived from the assembly done using RIMS-seq reads.

 ## Option 1: automatic analysis using RIMS-seq.pl (easy)
 The `RIMS-seq.pl` script takes paired end reads and outputs a list of mehylase specifities.\